The Theater Department

 Drama is a long-standing tradition at Stoneleigh-Burnham School.
 Students explore theater through practice, performance, and design, and thus gain experience in all areas of theatrical production.
 In the main stage play each year, students act, direct, design the set, and help to run the technical aspects of the production.
-Acting classes are offered from the beginner level to the advanced.

 Middle School Theater 7

 7th grade students in this course, supported by their Humanities and Theater teachers, create, rehearse and perform original scenes.
 In the process they study scene analysis, character development, character interactions, and blocking.
 Students learn to use the rehearsal process to refine and revise work in advance of a final performance.

 Theater 8, for 8th graders, integrates the study of theater and the study of individual expression with collaborative study and personal growth.
 Students demonstrate the vocal and physical attributes necessary to communicate characters different from themselves.
 They also cooperate in an ensemble to rehearse and present a short play.

 This course is designed to integrate the study of theater and the study of the individual.
 The course provides students with the opportunity to explore social issues, artistic expression and collaborative studies, while charting personal growth.
 This class introduces acting skills through the use of mime, improvisation and monologues and the basic materials of character study and text analysis.
 This is a one-trimester pass/fail course that fulfills one arts requirement.